1. Overview

 ii. commences study at another institution of higher education prior to accepting the HAP;

-iv. is determined by the Institution to have breached the Student Code of Conduct and/or be guilty of general or academic misconduct;
+iii. is determined by the Institution to have breached the Student Code of Conduct or Academic Integrity Policy (for intentional breaches);

 b.
 If a HAP has been terminated in accordance with clauses 6a(i) and 6a(ii), it may be reinstated at the discretion of the Institution.